-For requirements to be satisfied relating to the training and support plan, see the Pre-qualified Supplier Audit Evidence Requirements (VET Investment Programs).
+For requirements to be satisfied relating to the training and support plan, see the Department's Audit Evidence Requirements (VET Investment Programs).

 A student does not have to be enrolled in a vocational qualification when undertaking foundation skills training, but a pathway to the targeted vocational qualification must be identified in the student's training and support plan.